bayoen/bayoen.github.io/star/en/guide.md

 # Guide

 Let us give you instruction for **bayoen-star**.
-If you hurry, check 'Summary,' or look out 'More Details!'
+If you hurry, check 'Summary,' or look at 'More Details!'

 <div class="toc">
     <h2>Contents</h2>